MPHimperial/mphimperial.github.io/index.md

 ### Installing R
 First download and install R (the most recent available - currently version 4.1.0) from the CRAN. **[https://cran.r-project.org/](https://cran.r-project.org/)**
-You are probably best of using this page, certainly if based in the United Kingdom/ London. **[https://cran.ma.imperial.ac.uk/](https://cran.ma.imperial.ac.uk/)**
+You are recommended to use a page in your own country, so please use the following when based in the United Kingdom/ London. **[https://cran.ma.imperial.ac.uk/](https://cran.ma.imperial.ac.uk/)**

 Make sure you select the correct version for Windows computers, Mac computer or linux computer.

+**For Mac computers**, select mac from **[https://cran.ma.imperial.ac.uk/](https://cran.ma.imperial.ac.uk/)**.
+Then click and install R-4.1.0.pkg.
+Then scroll towards the bottom of the page and also install tools (under subdirectories heading).

+**For windows computers**, select windows from **[https://cran.ma.imperial.ac.uk/](https://cran.ma.imperial.ac.uk/)**.
+Then look at end of line which has **base** on left.
+Click on install R for the first time (from end of this line).
+Then click on **Download R 4.1.0 for windows**.
+Also go back to initial window page, scroll down further and click on and install **RTools**.

 ### Installing RStudio